Mr. Latte

 Monetization will be validated in stages.
 Today the focus is on data-asset accumulation.

-- Sponsored placement — Within a category, sponsored events are surfaced first via a
+1. Sponsored placement, Within a category, sponsored events are surfaced first via a sponsored_tier mechanism (already implemented in the schema with auto-expiry on sponsored_until).

-sponsored_tiermechanism (already implemented in the schema with auto-expiry onsponsored_until). - Paid operator self-serve — A direct channel for institutions and small businesses to enter and promote their own events.
+2. Paid operator self-serve, A direct channel for institutions and small businesses to enter and promote their own events.

-- Curated dataset licensing — The curated event dataset itself, supplied to peer services such as university communities and job boards.
+3. Curated dataset licensing, The curated event dataset itself, supplied to peer services such as university communities and job boards.

 System Architecture (Translating Plans into Systems)